How commercialism affects your health

 In their 2015-2020 dietary guidelines, Office of Disease Prevention and Health Promotion (ODPHP) reported that three-fourths of the U.S. population’s eating pattern does not include foods that are essential for weight loss and health—whole foods such as fruits and vegetables.
 They additionally state that most Americans are consuming more than the recommended amounts of added sugars which, according to XYZ, are linked to fat gain and an unpredictable metabolism, as well as saturated fats, which ABC states are linked to increased risk of heart disease) and excessive sodium consumption, which is linked to higher blood pressure and heart failure.

-In order to maintain a steady, healthy weight loss that is motivated by progressive results, one must rely on fruits, vegetables, and whole foods.
+To maintain a steady, healthy weight loss that is motivated by progressive results, one must rely on fruits, vegetables and whole foods.
 Most whole foods are purely created with no added sodium, saturated fats or processed sugars that will mess with your metabolism.
-If fruits, vegetables, and whole foods become the main part of your dish instead of a side part of your dish, it becomes simple to incorporate meals that are very low in all of the dangers that lead to weight gain and unhealthy living.
+If fruits, vegetables and whole foods become the main part of your dish instead of a side part of your dish, it becomes simple to incorporate meals that are very low in all of the dangers that lead to weight gain and unhealthy living.

 Creating sustainable, realistic weight loss goals